-In our modern world, we would hope that hatred would be erased.
+In our modern world, we would hope that the history of anti-Semitism and hatred would be erased.
 Alas, that is not the case, as seen by recent attacks on Jews, anti-Semitic floats in parades, and even public attacks on the Jewish state and her people by politicians.
 Writing at JNS, Clifford May gives us a look at this centuries-long hatred of Jews, and how it is still being perpetrated today:

 A freshman member of Congress openly espouses bigotry towards Jews and Israel.
 Her fellow Democrats, with only a few exceptions, fail to forcefully condemn her words and views.
 Troubling to be sure, but let’s remember: This gnarly tree grows in an old, luxuriant and global forest.